hackerspot/mpcs-app/README.md

-# mpcs-app
+# A Multi Purpose Client-Server Application

-A Multi Purpose Client-Server Application
+This is a proof of concept application for developing client server infrastructure.